dhmcgrathnl/uahackathon/README.md

 ## Adding Blynk

+Blynk allows your Pi or Arduino to send the state of the circuit to The Cloud.
+From there, you can access it on your phone in the Blynk App, and integrate Amazon Alexa.

 [Blynk site](https://www.blynk.cc/)

+* Install the Blynk App on your phone.

 ## Adding Alexa

-Congrats on getting this far!
-For the next part, you will build the capability to ask Alexa how many spots are open in the parking lot.
+You will build the capability to ask Alexa how many spots are open in the parking lot.

 ### Creating an AWS Lambda Function